kevinzhxng/kevinzhxng/README.md

 Frontend Software Engineer
 --------------------------

 I'm an upcoming sophomore at Georgia Tech majoring in CS!
-I'm from NJ and I'm looking to go fulltime into the frontend side of development!

 * 🌍  I'm based in New Jersey
 * 🖥️  See my portfolio at [kevinzhxng.me](http://kevinzhxng.me/)